0xsomesh/0xsomesh.github.io/resume.md

 *Dec 2024 - present*

-- Built AI agent for investment research (LangGraph) with multi-step reasoning, search, and RAG—handling ~1K messages/day from 300-400 DAUs
+- Built AI agent for investment research (LangGraph) with multi-step reasoning, search, and RAG—handling ~2K messages/day from over 500 DAUs

 - Integrated internal tools for live market and user context, enabling agents to perform portfolio and investment analysis